 The Moccamaster is a great way to brew larger batches of filter coffee, easily making up to 10 cups at a time.

+Plus, it’s a really nice-looking device to have on your home kitchen benchtop.
 You’ll want to grind slightly more finely than you would for manual pour-over techniques such as V60 or Chemex.

-Fold the filter paper
+Fold the paper filter.

-Grind 78g of coffee
+Grind 3178g of coffee beans.

-Use a slightly more fine grind setting than you use for V60 or Chemex
+Use a slightly more fine grind setting than you use for V60 or Chemex.

-Fill tank with 1.2 litres of room-temperature or cold water
+Fill the tank with 5001250g (mL) of room-temperature or cold water.

-The Mocca Master’s heating system works best with water at cooler temperatures.
+The Moccamaster’s heating system works best with water at cooler temperatures.

-Set the filter basket to closed
+Set the filter basket to the closed position.

 Move the switch on the side of the basket to the setting marked X.

-Start the brewer
+Start the brewer.

 Turn on the switch and make sure the carafe is pressed against the brewing chamber.

-Once the filter basket is half-full of water, use a spoon to mix the slurry and make sure the grounds are all evenly damp—be careful not to rip the filter paper.
+Use a spoon or other tool to mix the slurry and make sure the grounds are all evenly damp—be careful not to rip the paper filter.

-Set the filter basket to open
+Set the filter basket to open.

 Move the switch on the basket to the setting marked O, which will allow coffee to pour out into the carafe.

-Gently lift and tap the filter basket
+Gently lift and tap the filter basket.

 Towards the end of the brew, gently lift and re-seat the filter basket in its holder.
 This will help settle the bed of grounds to ensure an even extraction.